Rocky-MPN/Frontend/Scrimba/Endorsement-App/README.md

-# Scrimba - Endorsement Cart App
+# Scrimba - Endorsement App

 This is a solution to the Frontend Developer Career Path module 3 - Shopping Cart App - on Scrimba [Frontend Career Path](https://scrimba.com/learn/frontend)